Mt-Lampert/04_expense_tracker__sveltekit/journal.md

 # TODO

+- [ ] plan the single list items.
+- [ ] saving the current state of accounting in localstore.
+- [ ] initializing the site from the localstore.

 # JOURNAL

+2023-01-27 16:34

+- [x] ~~beautifying the landing page a little~~
+- [x] ~~replacing hard-coded values with vars and math results~~

+Yes, I did tat.
+Arranged the stuff.
+It's OK.

 ## 2023-01-27 07:40

 All right.
-Since Bulma no longer works the easy way (and I don't really need it), I had to do a few jobs Bulma was doing for me, using the following packages:
+Since Bulma no longer works the easy way (and I don't really need it), I had to do a few jobs Bulma was doing for me, using the following packages (file:
+`package.json`):

 ```json
 "dependencies": {